🎨

 Studio Log - Paintings

-The Studio Log is a full painting journal built into the app.
+The Studio Log is a full painting journal built into the program.
 Click the Studio Log button to open it in a new tab.

 Creating a Painting Record